-In the special case in which the agent stops at a fixed and known time T, every information acquisition strategy that minimizes posterior variance about ω at time T is optimal (see Section 5 for details), and the order of acquisitions does not matter.
-Note that the sequence of acquisitions will matter outside of this special setting.
+In the special case in which the agent stops at a fixed and known time T, every information acquisition strategy that minimizes the posterior variance of ω at time T is optimal (see Section 4.3 for details), and the order of acquisitions does not matter.
+The sequence of acquisitions does matter outside of this special setting, and we characterize these below.